 Jean-Claude Mas was born in a winemaking environment in the Languedoc, in Pézenas.

 At the age of three, during the harvest, he escaped from his mother and ran 2.5 kilometres to meet his grandfather in the cellar.
-It was a moment never forgotten, when his interest in and passion for wine was born.
+It was a moment never forgotten when his interest in and passion for wine was born.
 Some 80 kilometres southwest of Pézenas, Gérard Bertrand’s father, Georges Bertrand, invited his son, 10, to work the harvest in his cellars at Domaine de Villemajou at Boutenac in Corbières in the Aude Département.
-The idea was by the time he was 50, he would have 40 harvests under his belt and possess more information than anyone in the region.
+The idea was by the time he was 50 years of age he would have 40 harvests under his belt and possess more information than anyone in the region.

 Mas was all about cars and wines in his early years of business, which included import/export work in America, before finally returning to the South of France in the early 1990s.
 Bertrand spent a decade playing high-level rugby from Narbonne to Paris before returning to the family wine business in 1987.
-Ever since, both Frenchmen have been on a tear, building a foundation of quality that has raised the image of the Languedoc and their brands worldwide.
+Ever since, both Frenchmen have been on a tear, building a quality foundation to raise the image of the Languedoc, and their brands worldwide.
 It’s not easy to call these guys pioneers in a region with more than 2,000 years of wine history; where the 400,000-year-old Tautavel Man was uncovered, not to mention a few spots of occupation by the Celts, Greeks, Phoenicians, Romans, Visigoths, Moors, and Franks, all before the Medieval period got underway in the 12th century.
 For Mas and Bertrand, the New Languedoc is on a mission to get back on equal footing with the other great wines of France.

-Today, Domaines Paul Mas spreads across 550 hectares in central Languedoc and the company works with 1,312 hectares boasting indigenous and international grapes on a wide variety of terroirs.
-“It is what we like to call le luxe rural, or an everyday luxury, and it sums up our culture and philosophy,” says Mas.
+Today, Domaines Paul Mas spreads across 550 hectares in central Languedoc, and the company works with 1,312 hectares boasting indigenous and international grapes on a wide variety of terroirs.
+“It is what we like to call le luxe rural or an everyday luxury, and it sums up our culture and philosophy,” says Mas.
 The Gérard Bertrand empire includes 11 winemaking estates spread across 600 hectares of the best Languedoc terroirs.
 These are what Bertrand refers to as the crus of Languedoc.
-Gérard Bertrand is also a partner to 40 winemaking estates in independent wineries and 10 wine cooperatives with a wide reach across the south.
+Gérard Bertrand is also a partner to 40 winemaking estates in independent wineries and ten wine cooperatives with a broad reach across the south.
 The farming is as natural as it can be and, in many cases, is now fully organic if not certified Demeter Biodynamic.